Volunteer training overview

 Step 2: In-person and webinar training sessions

-We hold several live trainings in the fall and winter months.
-These training sessions reinforce the concepts from Online Training, provide additional ideas regarding effective delivery and how to run activities, give you a chance to brainstorm and practice preparing a lesson and provide you with answers to any additional questions you have.
+We hold several live trainings in the fall and winter months for our Money Sense, Money Path and Money Coach programs.
+The Money Sense training sessions reinforce the concepts from Online Training, provide additional ideas regarding effective delivery and how to run activities, give you a chance to brainstorm and practice preparing a lesson and provide you with answers to any additional questions you have.
+Money Path and Money Coach training is specialized for those unique programs.

 Step 3: Ongoing resources and tools